GuptaDevG/ColorCodeResistanceCalculator/README.md

 4. Submit your code by a public or private repository like github, gitlab or bitbucket.
 Your repository should include instructions on how to set up, compile & run your application.
 You can assume your instructions will be read by a developer.

-5. We will look at your GUI, so it’s important we are able to compile and run your application.
+5. We will look at your GUI, so itâ€™s important we are able to compile and run your application.

-Know Issue: CalculateOhmValue method expecting integer output (single value) and if we consider 4th input parameter bandDColor( Tolerance)  then it will return rage of resistances (min and max).
+Known Issue: CalculateOhmValue method expecting integer output (single value) and if we consider 4th input parameter bandDColor( Tolerance)  then it will return rage of resistances (min and max).
 So I would need to change output data type that can hold range of resistances (max and min).

 How to run: This application is built in .NET MVC Core 2.0 Framework, so you would need .NET core 2.0 Framework to compile and run.